 But though your top-hung cabinets or elevated platform beds with storage beneath seem practical now, they’ll lose major points if kids are in the picture.
 “Can’t reach!
 Might fall down!” will then be the omnipresent worry racing across your mind.

-Moral of the story: Think about how built-ins will fit into your future lifestyle.
+Moral of the story: Think about how built-ins will fit into your future lifestyle and consider kid-friendly renovations instead.
 Loose furnishings are much more versatile and can be shifted around or sold on Carousell if you outgrow the style.

 6. Use leather for your sofas